 Introduction: The Guide to K’nex Ammunition

-Most of the testing has been done with a TR8-2020 which is just a TR8-2018 with a better stock.
+Most of the testing has been done with a TR8-2018.
 Some of the testing has been done with basic pistols.
 The testing for “shotgunning” pieces was done with a TR8-2020 with a shotgun turret.

 Please not that these are the results that I got and yours might vary.
-Seeing as this was made in under 4 hours including testing, I might have missed something.
-I intend to publish more precise results and possible videos once the weather improves so don’t think I’m finished with this one yet!
+Seeing as this was made in under 6 hours including testing, I might have missed something.
+I intend to publish more precise results and possibly videos once the weather improves so don’t think I’m finished with this one yet!
+Some of these are just estimates or guesses for now.

 I haven’t posted an instructable for around 6 months now and I’ll try to be more active!